sdelamo/sergiodelamo.com/posts/micronaut2-aws-lambda.md

 ---
-title: Micronaut framework 2: AWS Lambda Functions 🔗
+title: Micronaut® framework 2: AWS Lambda Functions 🔗
 date_published: 2020-09-01T10:30:00+01:00
-summary: Micronaut framework 2 brings improvements to the way you write AWS Lambda functions.
+summary: Micronaut® framework 2 brings improvements to the way you write AWS Lambda functions.
 There are several things to consider (what's is your Lambda trigger, are you able to write a GraalVM Native Image of the function) which define what dependencies do you need, what is your handler, how to mitigate cold startup. keywords:micronaut,aws,lambda
 ---